keithballinger/vexel/.conductor/workflows/standard_team.md

 4. **Implement to Pass Tests (Green Phase):**
    - Write the minimum amount of application code necessary to make the failing tests pass.
    - Run the test suite again and confirm that all tests now pass.
 This is the "Green" phase.

+5. **Run Perf Harness:**
+   - Execute `scripts/perf_harness.sh` (or the project-specific perf script) after code changes.
+   - Compare Vexel vs. llama.cpp outputs and throughput.
+   - Copy the latest results into `plan.md` next to the completed task and append the run to `.conductor/status.md`.

 5. **Refactor (Optional but Recommended):**
    - With the safety of passing tests, refactor the implementation code and the test code to improve clarity, remove duplication, and enhance performance without changing the external behavior.